Should I Hire a Running Coach?

 It’s also important to note that, just as there are varied approaches to training, there's very little standardization in the industry as to how someone becomes a coach and delivers training.
 Fortunately, a few certifications do exist that can help determine if a coach is qualified.

 Accrediting agencies like USA Track and Field and RRCA ensure that coaches meet a minimum standard.
-I, personally, invested time in acquiring both certifications, but they really were just the beginning of my journey to becoming a better running coach.
+I, personally, invest time in acquiring certifications, attending clinics, and take courses, but the basic certification classes were just the beginning of my journey to becoming a better running coach.

 Conversely, just because a running coach isn't certified doesn't mean they aren't qualified to coach.
 There are hundreds or thousands of people out there who are not certified but are great coaches.